 The site Project Management teams will liaise with the local community throughout the works utilising a Public Liaison Officer where required.

-BCC will also seek to keep people informed through website updates and regular bulletins.
+BC will also seek to keep people informed through website updates and regular bulletins.

 Where can I have my say on the scheme?